What Product Liability Insurance Covers

 | Etsy | None | Not required | Product liability exposure still exists from day one |

-The nuances the table doesn't show: Amazon's rule kicked in August 2021, and once you cross $10,000 in gross proceeds in any single month, you have 30 days to upload a Certificate of Insurance (COI) or disbursements get held.
+The table doesn't show a few nuances.
+Amazon's rule kicked in August 2021.
+Once you cross $10,000 in gross proceeds in any single month, you have 30 days to upload a Certificate of Insurance (COI) or disbursements get held.
 "Additional insured" just means Amazon gets added to your policy.
 Most carriers do this at no extra cost as an endorsement (a written amendment to your policy).

 Walmart is stricter at $2M aggregate, so if you sell on both platforms, build to the Walmart standard from the start.
-Etsy requires nothing, but a candle that causes a house fire carries the same legal liability whether you sell on Etsy or Amazon.
+Etsy doesn't require coverage at all.
+But a candle that causes a house fire carries the same legal liability whether you sell on Etsy or Amazon.
 A basic GL policy with product liability starts around $25 to $40 per month even at low revenue.

 What It Costs

-The general formula: rates run $0.25 to $1.50 per $100 of revenue depending on product category.
+The general formula is $0.25 to $1.50 per $100 of revenue depending on product category.
 That's useful as a sanity check, but the range is too wide to budget from.
 Category breakdowns tell a better story.

 | Business Type | Annual Revenue | Annual Premium | Monthly Equivalent |